sebelga/gstore-node/README.md

 ```
 ### Other properties options
 #### optional
-By default if a property value is not defined it will be set to null or its default value (see below) if any.
-If you don't want this behaviour you can set it as *optional* and if now value is passed nothing will be saved on the entity.
+By default if a property value is not defined it will be set to null or to its default value if any.
+If you don't want this behaviour you can set
+it as *optional* and if no value are passed for this property it will not be saved in the Datastore.

 #### default
 You can set a default value for the property is no value has been passed.